 When is Tesla’s earnings date?

-Tesla reports earnings for the second quarter of 2021 on Monday, 26 July after the closing bell at 5:00 PM Eastern Time.
+Tesla reports earnings for the third quarter of 2021 on Wednesday, 20 October after the closing bell at 5:00 PM Eastern Time.

 How can I listen to Tesla’s earnings call?